Talent Hoarding in Organizations: Evidence from Workers: Effects of Manager Rotations

 \section{Evidence from Workers: Effects of Manager Rotations}

 This section provides evidence that talent hoarding has meaningful impacts on worker outcomes.
 I use manager rotations as a source of quasi-random variation in workers' exposure to talent hoarding.
 When a manager learns that they will move to a new position on a different team, they no longer have an incentive to hoard workers on their current team.
 For workers whose manager will soon rotate, this creates a temporary window of time during which they will not be subject to talent hoarding.
 I test for the impacts of talent hoarding using workers' internal job applications, which represent high-stakes actions that are critical for workers' careers within the firm.
-This quasi-experimental analysis provides evidence that complements the earlier analysis of managers, and offers the advantage of not restricting to a specific measure of hoarding behavior.
-To support the interpretation of rotation effects as being driven by talent hoarding, Section \ref{sec:mechanism} tests predictions from the conceptual framework, while Section \ref{sec:confounder} discusses potentially confounding mechanisms.
-These empirical exercises support my interpretation based on talent hoarding and motivate the use of rotations to demonstrate the impacts of hoarding on talent allocation in Section \ref{sec:results_misallocation}.
+This quasi-experimental analysis provides evidence that complements the earlier analysis of managers.
+While the manager-level analysis isolates specific managerial actions—such as suppressing worker visibility—it captures only one particular hoarding action, namely, the suppression of worker visibility outside of the team.
+In contrast, the worker-level analysis based on manager rotations encompasses a broader set of hoarding actions, including less easily-measured actions such as discouraging applications or exerting implicit pressure.
+Section \ref{sec:design_rotation} introduces the rotation design.
+To support the interpretation of rotation effects as being driven by talent hoarding, Section \ref{sec:mechanism} tests predictions from the conceptual framework.